-When I saw that the new “Write Club” topic was “5 ways my kid’s are like my (but I wish they weren’t) I knew I couldn’t write it alone.
+When I decided I wanted to write about parent child similarities I knew I couldn’t write it alone.
 I would need input from those who knew me and the kids best, namely my husband and my Mum.
 Weather I would be still speaking to them after that was another matter.
 Luckily, they were tactful and while my Mum did seem to be having a bit too much fun exploring the karma that has now reached me as a parent, we are still on speaking terms.
-So, with some help from my nearest and dearest, here are 5 ways my kid’s are like me, but I wish they weren’t.
+So, with some help from my nearest and dearest, here are 5 ways my kid’s are like me, although I wish they weren’t!

 This was the first thing my Mum said and I wasn’t surprised to hear it.
 I moan LOADS about how Boy Child won’t let me explain anything too him.
 What I don’t mention is that I was just the same at his age.
 While I still try to tell him, my Mum has learnt better.
 He regularly cooks at her house and each time comes home with the most “interesting” (read revolting) concoctions.
 She says that there is no point telling him that beef stock cubes don’t taste good when added to a chocolate cake so she just lets him get on with it.
 This would be fine but she sends him home with it for me to taste.

 Number 2: We’ve been licked by the same cow

 Poor boy Child has inherited my cow lick.
 We both have a patch of hair at the front, on the left, whose natural inclination is to stick up vertically.
 When I get up in the morning I look like I’ve been communicating with alien life overnight via the hair antenna that’s sticking up from head.
 I manage mine with copious amounts of hair spray.
 I suspect when Boy Child is older he’ll be bankrupting is with his hair gel bill.